 Children are way more reasonable than we give them credit for.
 Explain things to them and chances are they will understand and comply.
 Strong-willed children are no different in this regard.
 If you explain to them (of course in an age-appropriate way) why they have to wait for 10 minutes for their pancakes (because you have to mix flour, egg, milk etc. and cook them), why they should not stand near the gas burner (because it is hot and will burn your fingers) and why they should not watch too much TV (because too much staring the screen hurts your eyes and you have far less time to play), they will understand and agree (and remind you too, when you are not following the rules yourself!).

 If there is one thing that throws everything into a tizzy for strong-willed children is the lack of structure and visibility regarding what is to come next.
 So, it is very important to stick to a schedule for routine activities.
 This not only gives the strong-willed children a sense of control over their world but also empowers them to decide independently about their activities.

-I used to have big power struggles with sonny over his homework time.
+I used to have big power struggles with our son over his homework time.
 But when I started to ask him to do his homework every evening at a set time, he got used to the routine (of course after initial few days of whining) and now even on days when he has no homework, he asks for it!

 6. Let them make mistakes and learn from them